drduh/YubiKey-Guide/README.md

 e35dd65fe1b078f71fcf04fa749a05bfefe4aa11a9e80f116ceec0566d65636a4ac84a9aff22aa3f7a8eeb10289d0c2f54dfe7c599d8aa16663e4f9a74f3eec5 debian-live-9.6.0-amd64-xfce.iso
 ```

-Mount a USB drive and copy the image over to it:
+Mount a USB disk and copy the image over to it:

 ```console
 $ sudo dd if=debian-live-9.6.0-amd64-xfce.iso of=/dev/sdc bs=4M && sync